Criminal Defence

 The end of the court case does not mean the end of our expertise and the help that we can offer our clients.

-The firm is a member of the Criminal Appeal Lawyers’ Association and has regular conduct of matters in the Court of Appeal, representing clients who are already convicted of a wide range of offences including murder, robbery and serious sexual offences, who instruct us after they are wrongly convicted.
+The firm has regular conduct of matters in the Court of Appeal, representing clients who are already convicted of a wide range of offences including murder, robbery and serious sexual offences, who instruct us after they are wrongly convicted.
 We work with barristers who are recognised as some of the country’s leading miscarriage of justice experts.

-We regularly receive recommendations and referrals from a number of campaigning organisations as well as journalists, other firms of solicitors, doctors, expert witnesses, counsel and many existing clients.
+We regularly receive recommendations and referrals from a number of campaigning organisations as well as journalists, other firms of solicitors, doctors, expert witnesses, barristers and many existing clients.

 • R v J.M. and R.C.
 House of Lords: convictions for gang related wounding with intent and other offences quashed.